paragi/sphp/README.md

 The responsetime is achieved by sacrificing considerations of resources and performance under load.
 This is implemented  by pre-emptively loading of the PHP-CGI engine and a user PHP script, typically including generic PHP library.
 The process is then put on hold until needed.

 ### Changes
+* 0.6.2 Super global SERVER_NAME respects option setting over value generated at request time Minor consistance corrections in the code Documentation update
+* 0.6.1 Fixed direct call to sphp.exec to function, before express is started.
+* 0.6.0 Adapted to windows and OSX platforms
+        Option settings changed to match recognised usual praxis for express middleware Improved tests structure
+        Check validity of PHP engine and respond with clearer error messages if missing Check and report PHP version in process.versions Report SPHP version correct in all instances
 * 0.5.2 Fixed Websocket parse url bug
 * 0.5.1 Documentation update
 * 0.5.0 Added superglobals preset options